-Applications are open all year round for the GATE and may be directed to the mentoring, bootcamp, inucbation or acceleration programs
+Applications are open all year round for the GATE and may be directed to the mentoring, bootcamp, incubation or acceleration programs

-The GATE current call for applications ends in early December 2018 for the first Incubation cohort in 2019 to enter program in late February 2019.
-Another call will be undertaken in March 2019 for a second incubation cohort to enter the GATE in June 2019. .
+The GATE current call for applications ends in early 2021 for the first Incubation cohort in 2021 to enter program in early April 2021.
+Additional calls may be undertaken later in the year for second incubation cohort to enter the GATE in July 2021.

 How many applications are considered?